Cats and the Internet: Vibing Cat/CatJam

 In April 2020, a video of a white cat from Québec, Canada named Minette bobbing her head as if dancing went viral.
-In addition to its popularity on social media sites like Youtube and TikTok, the cat was widely shared on livestreaming platform Twitch.tv, where it was enabled as a emote through third-party service BetterTTV on over 200,000 channels.
+In addition to its popularity on social media sites like YouTube and TikTok, the cat was widely shared on livestreaming platform Twitch.tv, where it was enabled as an emote through third-party service BetterTTV on over 200,000 channels.
 In December 2020, the official YouTube Channel of the International Cricket Council posted a video named "Vibing cricketers, vibing cat" showing edited footage of the cat alongside various cricketers dancing to music.

 Zoom Cat Lawyer/I'm Not a Cat

 "Zoom Cat Lawyer", also known as "I'm Not a Cat", refers to a viral video taken from a livestream of a civil forfeiture hearing being held over the video conferencing application Zoom in Texas' 394th Judicial District Court.
 The video features attorney Rod Ponton, who is struggling to disable a cat filter that shows a white kitten mask over his face, resulting in it appearing as if a cat is speaking.